Ala Vaikunthapurramuloo: Overseas

 The film registered the highest opening collections of $607,000 during its premiere shows in USA on 11 January, and $607,000 on the first day of its release.
 The film crossed the $1 million mark in US, on the second day.
 Within six days, the film entered the $2 million mark in USA, thus becoming the first Indian film in 2020 to do so.
 It collected $3,624,759 in the overall US box office, thus becoming one of the highest grossing Telugu film in the country.

-At New Zealand, the film also collected NZ$34,625 in the opening day, surpassing Baahubali 2: The Conclusion, which registered the highest opening collection of NZ$21,290 in the country.
-According to trade analyst Taran Adarsh, the film registered a gross of A$408,030 (₹1.99 crore) at Australia, $39,879 (₹21.68 lakh) in Canada and £91,090 (₹84.23 lakh) in the United Kingdom, as of 18 January 2020.
+In New Zealand, the film also collected NZ$34,625 in the opening day, surpassing Baahubali 2: The Conclusion, which registered the highest opening collection of NZ$21,290 in the country.
+According to trade analyst Taran Adarsh, the film registered a gross of A$408,030 (₹1.99 crore) in Australia, $39,879 (₹21.68 lakh) in Canada and £91,090 (₹84.23 lakh) in the United Kingdom, as of 18 January 2020.
 By the following day, the film registered a gross of A$455,600 (₹2.23 crore) at Australia and £110,160 (₹1.02 crore) in the United Kingdom.

 Critical response

-The film received mostly positive reviews especially for the performance of Allu Arjun, musical score, script and screenplay, while the predictable storyline and the narrative of the film were criticised.
+The film received generally positive reviews, with critics praising the cast performances, soundtrack, musical score, cinematography, script and screenplay, while the predictable storyline was criticised.

-The review aggregator website Rotten Tomatoes reported an approval rating of 100% based on 5 reviews.
 Hemanth Kumar of Firstpost gave the film 3.25 stars out of 5 and wrote "Ala Vaikunthapurramloo is both entertaining and engaging to a good extent, however, it takes plenty of time before it finds its groove.
 One could argue a lot about how the pace of the film could have been and if there was a better way to make a bunch of characters be more relevant to the story, but when Trivikram finishes telling the story, he leaves you with a pleasant feeling."
-A review posted by Rohit Mohan on Koimoi said the film to be "a perfect family entertainer to watch on this festive season of [Sankranti] with your near and dear ones, not only for Allu Arjun fans but also for every movie lovers."
-He gave the film three and a half stars out of five.